Rajaonarison-Andry-Misandratra-Fiderana/WinBooster/README.md

-# win11booster
+# 🚀 win11booster

-`win11booster` is a versatile Windows 11 optimization tool delivered as a batch script designed to improve your system’s **network performance**, **privacy**, and **overall responsiveness**.
+**win11booster** is a powerful yet easy-to-use batch script designed to optimize your Windows 11 system for **better network performance**, **enhanced privacy**, and **improved overall responsiveness**.

 ---

-## Versions
+## ⚙️ Versions Available

-### Normal version
+### 🔹 Normal Version

-- Optimizes TCP/IP stack and network parameters for better throughput and lower latency.
+- Optimize TCP/IP stack for faster and more reliable network connections
-- Disables common telemetry services.
+- Disable common telemetry and tracking services
-- Removes some built-in bloatware and unnecessary services.
+- Remove selected built-in bloatware and unnecessary services
-- Applies basic system performance tweaks such as UI speedups and power plan adjustments.
+- Apply essential system tweaks to speed up UI responsiveness and power management
-- Intended for users seeking solid improvements without heavy feature removal.
+Ideal for users seeking **solid improvements** without compromising core Windows features.

-### Aggressive version
+### 🔥 Aggressive Version

-- Includes all normal optimizations, plus:
+- Includes *all* Normal Version optimizations, plus:
-- Fully disables telemetry, diagnostic, and tracking services.
+- Completely disable telemetry, diagnostics, and tracking services
-- Removes ads and suggestions from the Start Menu and lock screen.
+- Remove ads, suggestions, and tips from Start Menu and Lock Screen
-- Aggressively disables or removes more services (Xbox, Edge Update, Retail Demo, Connected Devices).
+- Aggressively disable or remove additional services (Xbox, Edge Update, Retail Demo, Connected Devices)
-- Cleans up a wider set of UWP apps including Microsoft Edge UWP and Xbox apps.
+- Remove a wider set of built-in apps (including Microsoft Edge UWP and Xbox apps)
-- Disables notifications and Windows tips for a cleaner, distraction-free experience.
+- Disable all Windows notifications and tips for a distraction-free experience
-- Intended for advanced users who want maximum privacy and performance at the cost of some Windows features.
+Best suited for **advanced users** who want **maximum privacy and speed**, accepting some Windows features will be disabled.

 ---

-## Usage
+## 🛠️ How to Use

-1. Download or save the desired script:
+1. Download or save the preferred script:
-   - `win11booster.bat` (normal)
+   - `win11booster.bat` (Normal)
-   - `win11booster-aggressive.bat` (aggressive)
+   - `win11booster-aggressive.bat` (Aggressive)
-2. Right-click the file and select **Run as Administrator**.
+2. Right-click the script file and select **Run as Administrator**
-3. Wait for completion.
+3. Wait for the script to complete its work
-4. Reboot your system to apply all changes.
+4. **Reboot your PC** to apply all changes

 ---

-## Disclaimer
+## ⚠️ Important Notes

-This script modifies system and network settings extensively.
+- This script modifies critical system settings and disables many services.
-**Create a system restore point before running.**
+- **Always create a system restore point before running the script.**
-Use the aggressive version only if you are comfortable with disabling certain Windows features and apps.
+- The Aggressive version may disable features you rely on; use with caution.

+---

+## 📄 License

+This project is licensed under the **MIT License**.
+Use at your own risk.

 ---